 4. Optimize Images and Database

-Over time, your site can become cluttered with old revisions, unused plugins, and oversized images.
-Clean up your database periodically and optimize images for web use to keep load times fast.
-Tools like WP-Optimize and Smush can help with this routine maintenance.
+Over time, your site can accumulate unnecessary data such as post revisions, spam comments, unused plugins, and oversized images.
+Cleaning up your database and optimizing images improves load times and helps your site stay efficient.
+Tools like WP-Optimize and Smush make this process easier.

 5. Test Your Forms and Key Features

-Contact forms, quote requests, and newsletter signups are easy to forget about — until they stop working.
-Test them regularly to ensure that messages are reaching your inbox and integrations are still connected.
-A small test each month can prevent lost leads and frustrated users.
+Contact forms, quote requests, and newsletter signups are easy to overlook — until they stop working.
+Test them regularly to ensure messages are being delivered and integrations (like email marketing or CRM syncing) still work.
+A quick monthly check can prevent lost leads and user frustration.

 6. Review Analytics and SEO